Helios: Ares and Aphrodite

 In another myth, Aphrodite was married to Hephaestus, but she cheated on him with his brother Ares, god of war.
 In Book Eight of the Odyssey, the blind singer Demodocus describes how the illicit lovers committed adultery, until one day Helios caught them in the act, and immediately informed Aphrodite's husband Hephaestus.
 Upon learning that, Hephaestus forged a net so thin it could hardly be seen, in order to ensnare them.
 He then announced that he was leaving for Lemnos.
 Upon hearing that, Ares went to Aphrodite and the two lovers coupled.
 Once again Helios informed Hephaestus, who came into the room and trapped them in the net.
 He then called the other gods to witness the humiliating sight.

 Much later versions add a young man to the story, a warrior named Alectryon, tasked by Ares to stand guard should anyone approach.
 But Alectryon fell asleep, allowing Helios to discover the two lovers and inform Hephaestus.
-In his anger, Ares turned Alectryon into a rooster, a bird that to this day crows at dawn, to announce the arrival of the Sun.Ausonius, 26.2.27 According to Pausanias, the rooster is Helios' sacred animal, always crowing when he is about to rise.
 For this, Aphrodite hated Helios and his race for all time.
-In some versions, she cursed his daughter Pasiphaë to fall in love with the Cretan Bull as revenge against him.Libanius, Progymnasmata 2.21 Pasiphaë's daughter Phaedra's passion for her step-son Hippolytus was also said to have been inflicted on her by Aphrodite for this same reason.
+In some versions, she cursed his daughter Pasiphaë to fall in love with the Cretan Bull as revenge against him.
+Pasiphaë's daughter Phaedra's passion for her step-son Hippolytus was also said to have been inflicted on her by Aphrodite for this same reason.